 124. Carrying out investigations in contexts as complex as those faced by the Office, and in particular in a context such as situation 3, requires sustained contacts with all relevant cooperation partners.
-In addition to building strong cooperation and support, the adviser provides advice to the team on the context and cooperation environment, ways to manage, profile and coordinate activities
+In addition to building strong cooperation and support, the adviser provides advice to the team on the context and cooperation environment, ways to manage, profile and coordinate activities with others, and conveys feedback from other actors.
+Without such an adviser, the ability of the Office to investigate in a cost-effective and successful manner would be undermined, as would its ability to respond to specific elements of the Security Council resolution (e.g. working with the African Union and supporting international cooperation).

-125. Provision is made for 11 months at the P-3 level; six of the months are required to ensure that the Section has capacity to obtain cooperation for the situation 3 investigation pending recruitment of the new P-3 position requested; the five remaining months are requested to support peak periods of demand that are foreseen given the complexity of the cooperation environment in situation 3.
+- 125. Provision is made for 11 months at the P-3 level; six of the months are required to ensure that the Section has capacity to obtain cooperation for the situation 3 investigation pending recruitment of the new P-3 position requested; the five remaining months are requested to support peak periods of demand that are foreseen given the complexity of the cooperation environment in situation 3. - (ii) Proposed new non-staff requirements